Bob Boyle (animator)

-Robert Boyle II (born May 18, 1971) is an American animator, producer, writer, storyboard artist, and director.
+Robert Boyle II is an American animator, director, producer, writer, storyboard artist and director.

+Career

 He is the creator and executive producer of shows Wow!
 Wow!
 Wubbzy!
 (Nickelodeon) and Yin Yang Yo!
-(Jetix/Toon Disney, now Disney XD).
-He worked on the Nickelodeon shows Oh Yeah!
-Cartoons, The Fairly OddParents and Danny Phantom.
-He wrote and illustrated two children's books: Rosie & Rex and Hugo and the Really, Really, Really Long String.
+(Jetix/Toon Disney, now Disney XD), and a frequent contributor on Sesame Street.
+He also worked on the Nickelodeon shows Oh Yeah!
+Cartoons, The Fairly OddParents, and Danny Phantom.
+He has written and illustrated two children's books: Hugo and the Really, Really, Really Long String and Rosie & Rex.

+He also served as co-creator of a 2007 pilot entitled "Grumpy Puppy".
+It was not picked up for a series.

 Boyle won an Emmy Award in 2008 for his Production Design for Wow!
 Wow!
-Wubbzy!.
-He worked as a supervising producer on the Cartoon Network show, Clarence during its first season and co-executive producer of The Powerpuff Girls.
+Wubbzy!
+He worked as a supervising producer on the Cartoon Network show Clarence during its first season and co-executive producer on The Powerpuff Girls (2016).